 Every pregnancy is different and special in its own way.
 We all have our ups and downs and we need to stay strong and positive.
 During my childhood, my father got my blood group tested.
 He was worried to know that my Rh factor is negative.
 He was afraid that when I decide to become a mother, this Rh negative might cause troubles for me.
 Least did he know that his fear would become real and it would pose a threat to his first grand-child.
 We had to be extra cautious because my husband is Rh positive.
 I was ignorant about a lot of facts that could have affected my pregnancy.
 To my surprise, many doctors were ignorant about it too.
 I want to share my story to make everyone aware of some aspects of an Rh negative pregnancy.

-There are many reasons for the foetal blood to pass on to the mother.
-A few are
+Reasons for the foetal blood to pass on to the mother

 • Chorionic villus sampling (CVS)